brimcg/visor/README.md

 ![full assembled model](FullFaceHeadShield.png)
 ![headband and brow shield](slim_headband_headshield.jpg)

-> *New!*  Slim design released features soft spring brow band, cord strap.
+> *New!*  Slim design released: features soft spring brow band, cord strap.
 Prints in half the time with half the material.
 Add a brow shield for top protection.
 >
 > Supply and time shortages led to this modification.
 Elastics are getting harder to find, but parachute cord exists in much larger volumes.
 By designing the elasticity into the headband itself, a non-elastic cord can be used.
 Reducing material for printing doubles production volume with no cost.